Empowering Communities Programme

-The fund aims to encourage a more holistic response in tackling poverty, inequality and disadvantage.
+The fund aims to encourage a more holistic response in tackling poverty, inequality and rural disadvantage.
 It does this by recognising that such approaches to the design of projects and services, which are informed by lived experience and are person centred, can deliver multiple positive outcomes.
 The fund will help meet our targets set out in the child poverty delivery plan.

 A key component of the new Investing in Communities Fund is the availability of multi-year awards for those that who wish to apply for funding over more than one year, to provide essential stability for community-led activity.
 This recognises that longer term planning and support are needed to help communities unlock the complex interwoven issues which grip people and communities in poverty, experiencing disadvantage, and inequality.
 The flexible design of the fund further aims to support communities by reducing the administrative burden of applying to multiple funds.